SAP-archive/sap-devtoberfest-2020/topics/README.md

 SAP has launched the SAP Kyma Runtime, officially “SAP Cloud Platform Extension Factory, Kyma runtime”.
 With this, you can now get a Kubernetes-based offering as part of SAP Cloud Platform next to the Cloud Foundry application runtime, or ABAP runtime – letting you choose what best fits your needs.

-Find more information about this session on the [topic page] (./kyma/readme.md).
+Find more information about this session on the [topic page](./kyma/readme.md).